Reconfigure Google Analytics with the

 <head> section of each page, typically as part of a template:

-Although the potential impact on loading speed of loading Google Analytics this way is relatively small compared to bigger issues like image optimization, these resources can interrupt rendering of the page.
-When it comes to website speed every little bit helps, so reducing their priority is an easy loading speed win.
+Although the potential impact of loading Google Analytics this way is relatively small compared to bigger render blocking issues like overall loading structure and low-priority CSS and page weight issues like image optimization and lazy loading images, analytics resources still interrupt rendering of the page.
+When it comes to page speed every little bit helps, so reducing their priority is an easy win.

 Move The Inline Snippet